High-Ballin': Cast

 Myrna Lorrie and Prairie Oyster also perform musical scenes in the film.

 Production

 The film was Jon Slan's first large-budget venture.
 During production, the working title was P.F.
 Flyer, but High-Ballin was adopted during the course of filming.
 Its shooting schedule was 10 weeks, between October and December 1977.

-The film was filmed in and around Milton, Ontario, the Toronto waterfront and rural roads north of Toronto, with notable scenes shot at the Fifth Wheel in Milton and a small farmhouse near Kleinburg.
+The film was filmed in and around Milton, Ontario, the Toronto waterfront and rural roads north of Toronto (in the Kleinburg and Vaughan areas), with notable scenes shot at the Fifth Wheel in Milton and a small farmhouse near Kleinburg.
 In special effects, it featured a "flaming cannon roll" which had not previously been attempted in a motion picture.